Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Definitions and statement of our main results

-\begin{remark} In fact, the open and dense condition is a \emph{non-degeneracy condition}: it means that after a change of coordinates, the first coefficient in the expansion of the dynamics is non-zero (see Remark~\ref{remarque non deg} and condition $\mathrm{(\star)}$ in Lemma~\ref{non vanish}). \end{remark}
+\begin{remark} In fact, the open and dense condition we need is an explicit \emph{non-degeneracy condition}.
+Namely: we require that after a change of coordinates, the first coefficient in the expansion of the dynamics near a certain two-periodic orbit is non-vanishing (see Remark~\ref{remarque non deg} and condition $\mathrm{(\star)}$ in Lemma~\ref{non vanish}).